cosmos/sdk-tutorials/academy/3-ibc/4-light-client-dev.md

 <HighlightBox type="info">

 Prior to the client refactor (prior to v7) the client and consensus states are set within the `02-client` submodule.
-By moving these responsibilities from the `02-client` to the individual light client implementations, including the setting of updated client state and consensus state in the client store, provides light client developers with a greater degree of flexibility with respect to storage and verification.
+Moving these responsibilities from the `02-client` to the individual light client implementations, including the setting of updated client state and consensus state in the client store, provides light client developers with a greater degree of flexibility with respect to storage and verification.

 </HighlightBox>